 It’s also important to make a note of any serial numbers or VIN (vehicle identification number), if your trailer is stolen the police will need to know them but they could also help you to get the trailer back if it is stolen.

-You might think that horse theft is a common and widespread crime but despite the scare stories we’ve all heard its thankfully not as common as you might think.
+You might think that horse theft is a common and widespread crime but despite the scare stories we’ve all heard it’s thankfully not as common as you might think.
 It’s estimated that around 60,000 horses were stolen in the US last year but when you consider the country has over 9 million horses it’s not as common as it first seems.
-That’s not to say it’s any less devastating for the people who’s horses are stolen though, I’m just saying that if you take the right precautions you’ll be greatly reducing your risk, after all, there’s no need to be scared if you’re prepared.
+That’s not to say it’s any less devastating for the people whose horses are stolen though, I’m just saying that if you take the right precautions you’ll be greatly reducing your risk, after all, there’s no need to be scared if you’re prepared.

 Some horses are stolen for resale so if you travel to shows or events a lot it’s important to be on guard at these events.
 You should also speak to the organizers about the security measures they have in place and if necessary take extra precautions yourself.